-The severity of the infections (Table 2) show a mild infection was recorded for majority of animals 20 (14.7%).
-Only 2 animals (1.47%) were recorded for both moderate and heavy infections.
+The severity of the infections (Table 2) show a mild infection was recorded for 20 animals (14.7%).
+Only 2 animals (1.47%) No! calculate and insert the right figures were recorded for both moderate and heavy infections.

 Table 2: The severity index of bovine fascioliasis in the liver